jtmb/cloudflare-ip-checker/readme.md

 ### <h1>About</h1>

-An Alpine-based microservice within Docker, designed to seamlessly manage and update Cloudflare records whenever a change is detected in your publicly-facing internet IP address.
+An Alpine-based microservice within Docker, designed to seamlessly manage and update Cloudflare records whenever a change is detected in your publicly-facing IP address.

 This solution proves invaluable for those who self-host using a dynamic IP address, ensuring the uninterrupted integrity of their Cloudflare DNS records.